|

 brain tumors.

-fellowship, he became an Assistant Professor of Neurosurgery at
+he became an Assistant Professor of Neurosurgery at the Tufts

-the New England Medical Center (NEMC) in Boston that is the
+Medical Center in Boston that is the main teaching hospital

-from an Assistant to an Associate Professor.
-He continued his research
+to an Associate Professor.
+He continued his research interest in

-he joined the faculty at the Brown University School of Medicine.
+the faculty at the Brown University School of Medicine.
+He

-He took a position as an Associate Professor, and soon thereafter
+took a position as an Associate Professor, and soon thereafter assumed

-assumed the acting Directorship of the New England Gamma Knife
+the acting Directorship of the New England Gamma Knife Center.

-Center.
-Dr. Saris was the Director of the Brain Tumor Program
+Dr. Saris was the Director of the Brain Tumor Program at

 Committee of the Brown University Oncology Group.
 He additionally